-To enable Pulse clients to connect to Pulse Policy Secure, you configure the service so that when users request authentication, they are assigned a role based on the role mappings and optional security profile that you create.
+To enable Pulse Clients to connect to Pulse Policy Secure, you configure the service so that when users request authentication, they are assigned a role based on the role mappings and optional security profile that you create.
 Access to specific resources is permitted only for users and devices that provide the proper credentials for the realm, that are associated with the appropriate roles, and whose endpoints meet security restrictions.
 If a user attempts to connect to the network from an endpoint that does not comply with the security restrictions you have defined, the user cannot access the realm or role.

-As you plan your Pulse configuration, be sure you know how you want to deploy Pulse.
-You can use one or more of the following Pulse Secure client deployment options:
+As you plan your configuration, be sure you know how you want to deploy Pulse Client.
+You can use one or more of the following Pulse Client deployment options:

-- Use the defaults or make changes to the Pulse Secure default component set and default connection set, and then download and distribute Pulse by having users log in to the Pulse server's user Web portal.
-After the installation is complete, users have all the connections they need to access network resources. - Create the connections that an endpoint needs for connectivity and services, download the settings file (.pulsepreconfig), and download default Pulse installation program.
-For Windows endpoints you run the Pulse installation program by using an msiexec command with the settings file as an option.
-For OS X endpoints, you run the default installer and then import the pulsepreconfig file using a separate command. - Distribute Pulse Secure with no preconfiguration.
-You can download the default PulseSecure Desktop client installation file, and then distribute the file to endpoints using your organization's standard software distribution methods.
+- Use the defaults or make changes to the Pulse Client default component set and default connection set, and then download and distribute Pulse Client by having users log in to the Pulse Secure server's user Web portal.
+After the installation is complete, users have all the connections they need to access network resources. - Create the connections that an endpoint needs for connectivity and services, download the settings file (.pulsepreconfig), and download default Pulse Client installation program.
+For Windows endpoints you run the Pulse Client installation program by using an msiexec command with the settings file as an option.
+For OS X endpoints, you run the default installer and then import the pulsepreconfig file using a separate command. - Distribute Pulse Client with no preconfiguration.
+You can download the default Pulse Client installation file, and then distribute the file to endpoints using your organization's standard software distribution methods.
 Because the installer does not contain preconfigured connections, users must define network connections manually.
-Users can also automatically download a Pulse server's dynamic connection by browsing to and logging into the Pulse Server's Web portal.
-Dynamic connections are created as manual rather than automatic connections, which means that they are run only when the user initiates the connection or the user browses to a Pulse Server and launches Pulse from the server's Web interface.
+Users can also automatically download a Pulse Secure server's dynamic connection by browsing to and logging into the Pulse Secure server's Web portal.
+Dynamic connections are created as manual rather than automatic connections, which means that they are run only when the user initiates the connection or the user browses to a Pulse Secure server and launches Pulse Client from the server's Web interface.

-- Installing the Pulse Secure Client on Windows Endpoints Using a Preconfiguration File - Installing the Pulse Secure Client on OS X Endpoints Using a Preconfiguration File
+"Installing Pulse Client on Windows Endpoints Using a Preconfiguration File" "Installing Pulse Client on OS X Endpoints Using a Preconfiguration File"